-Step 2 - Leave the other fields as default.

-Step 3 - Select Appeon Server Tutor from the Appeon Server list.
+- Step 2: Select Sybase ASA / UltraLite from the Database Type dropdown listbox. - Step 3: Select Appeon Server Tutor from the Appeon Server list.
 The existing data sources in Appeon Server will be displayed.

-Note: the data source tool is available for Microsoft .NET Framework and EAServer 5.x, and not available for EAServer 6.x, WebLogic, WebSphere, JBoss, or JEUS.
-You should go to the corresponding application server administration console to configure the data source for EAServer 6.x, WebLogic, WebSphere, JBoss, or JEUS.
-For detailed instructions, refer to the Database Connection Setup chapter in the Appeon Server Configuration Guide.
+Note: the data source tool is available for Microsoft .NET Framework, and not available for EAServer, WebLogic, WebSphere, JBoss, or JEUS.
+You should go to the corresponding application server administration console to configure the data source for EAServer, WebLogic, WebSphere, JBoss, or JEUS.
+For detailed instructions, refer to Chapter 4, Database Connection Setup in Appeon Server Configuration Guide for J2EE.